Edited by Annah Mason

 Olajide: The good news is we can begin to start solving some of these problems if we address the socioeconomic factors that create them.

 Here’s an example.
 A study looked at brain development in the babies of impoverished mothers and found that brain development was different than in the babies whose mothers were affluent.
 They randomized the poor mothers to receive a monthly paycheck ranging from $10 up to a few hundred dollars.
-Then they tracked the brainwaves and development of these babies in the two groups over time.
+Then they tracked the brainwaves and development of the babies in the two groups over time.

-They found that giving mothers more money to sustain their lives increased the quality of their children’s brainwaves.
+They found that giving mothers more money to sustain their family’s lives increased the quality of their children’s brainwaves.
 Their children started developing in more cognitively normal ways than those of mothers not given additional income support.
 Obviously, we also must also address the epigenetic markers related to racism in addition to structural factors like poverty.

 Jimmie: How do the cumulative indignities of structural racism affect the Black community?
 Especially young boys and men?